RedDawn610/Download-Image-Local-URL/README.md

     Installing Python:
     To check if Python is already installed, type python --version in your terminal or command prompt.
 If it's not installed, download and install Python from the official Python website.

-    Creating a Virtual Environment (Optional but Recommended):
-    Create a virtual environment to isolate your project dependencies.
-Enter the following command:

-python -m venv flask_env

-Activate the virtual environment:

-    On Windows: flask_env\Scripts\activate
-    On macOS/Linux: source flask_env/bin/activate

 Installing Required Packages:
 Install the necessary Python packages by running the following command: